brickfrog/resorter.py/README.md

 ## Acknowledgments

 Thanks to Gwern for the [original concept](https://gwern.net/resorter) and inspiration.
 I primarily wrote it to integrate with other python code, I'd recommending looking at hiAndrewQuinn's [repackaging](https://github.com/hiAndrewQuinn/resorter) if you're looking for the original resorter in an easier-to-install package.

-Python doesn't have the same kind of statistics packages available, so I had to handroll the comparison functionality.
+Python doesn't have the same kind of statistics packages available, so I had to handroll (read: use scipy) the comparison functionality.
 I'm not 100% sure I have it correct, but it passes the smell test insofar as rankings.